frederikvig/nyum/_recipes/vodka-sauce.md

 ---

-> Drain the pasta and add to the sauce the parmesan cheese, along with 1 tbsp of butter/oil (depending on what you used).
+> Drain the pasta and add to the sauce the parmesan cheese, along with 1 tbsp of olive oil (depending on what you used).

 ---